skx/foth/README.md

 * A standard library is loaded, from the present directory, if it is present.
   * See what we load by default in [foth/foth.4th](foth/foth.4th).

-The code evolves through a series of simple steps, guided by the comment-linked, ultimately ending with a featurefull [final revision](#final-revision) which is actually useable.
+The code evolves through a series of simple steps, guided by the comment-linked, ultimately ending with a featurefull [final revision](#final-revision) which is actually usable.

 While it would be possible to further improve the implementation from the final stage I'm going to stop there, because I think I've done enough for the moment.

 If you did want to extend further then there _are_ some obvious things to add:

-* Support for strings.
-* Support for comments.
 * Adding more of the "standard" FORTH-words.
 * Case-insensitive lookup of words.
   * e.g. "dup" should act the same way as "DUP".
 * Pull-requests to add additional functionality to the [final revision](#final-revision) are most welcome.
-* Allow `do`/`loop` and `if`/`else`/`next` to work outside compiled functions.
+* Simplify the special-cases of string-support, along with the conditional/loop handling.

 ## Implementation Overview